 }

-This simple configuration allows you to switch between environments by simply changing the env variable.
-You can pass the variable at the command line:
+Now you switch environments by changing the env variable.
+You can pass it at the command line:

 This blog has been verified for Terraform and OpenTofu